Nagapattinam Lok Sabha constituency

 Nagapattinam is a Lok Sabha constituency in Tamil Nadu.
 Its Tamil Nadu Parliamentary Constituency number is 29 of 39.
 The seat is reserved for scheduled castes.
-Dalit agricultural workers form a large part of the electorate in the constituency.
 The constituency is noted for being an historically communist stronghold, having elected Communist Party of India parliamentary representative seven times.

+Location

 The constituency is at the tail end of the Cauvery delta.
 The area is prone to both floods and droughts.
 The Cauvery water crisis, affecting agriculture in the area, remains high on the agenda in Nagapattinam Lok Sabha constituency.
 Apart from farming, there is an oil refinery and some minor industrial units.

-Demography and Dynamics
+Demography and dynamics

-Dalits (Scheduled Castes) constitute the largest community in the Nagapattinam Lok Sabha constituency, representing 32.95% of the population.
-The two other largest communities are Vellalars and Mukkulathors.